Chirag-ahir/JAVA-All-Basic/README.md

 Java is a general-purpose and object oriented programming language originally developed by Sun Microsystem and released in 1995.

-Object : An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.
+**Object:** An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.

-Class : Class is a Blueprint, which holds it's own data members and members function.
+**Class:** Class is a Blueprint, which holds it's own data members and members function.
 Class is a group of similar objects.

 Array : Arrays are objects that store multiple variables of the same type.

-> Method: A method is a block of code or collection of statements to perform a certain task or operation.
+**Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.

 What is Public static void main (String args[]) ?<br>